sphenelabs/frog-prince/README.md

 ## How to Run It?

+### Node Server
+Currently a backend server is needed for:
+1. Interacting with XMTP
+2. Generating EOA key pairs for web2 users
+(These are not directly on the client frontend as we are trying Bubbl low-code solution and had some troubles integrating web3 libs directly in there!)

+To run, simply go `npm run start`.
+And you should have an instance on port 3000 (dev) and 80 (prod).
+Check out the `curl-test.bash` script for some quick examples of how to call the REST API endpoints.

 ### Smart contracts
 1. Copy and paste contract codes into Remix to deploy!
 2. Select the chain to use.
 E.g. Inject provider from Metamask Linea Testnet [check guide](https://docs.linea.build/build-on-linea/quickstart/deploy-smart-contract/remix)